I am fascinated by Northern Sweden, Norway, and Finland. The land has a beautiful midnight sun, but it is also where the three countries meet.

 Visiting the Three-Country Cairn – Finland, Norway and Sweden

 The Three-Country Cairn is a shared monument that marks the border point between Norway, Sweden, and Finland.
-Positioned high up in the mountains, it can be reached only by those willing to take an adventurous hike through rugged terrain.
+Positioned high in the mountains, it can be reached only by those willing to take an adventurous hike through rugged terrain.
 This sacred site should certainly not be missed by anyone seeking a truly unique and culturally enriching experience!

 Visiting The Three Country Cairn will take a bit of hiking and also some planning.
 It is not as easy as driving your car to a parking lot and walking over to the spot.